DataEraITAssociation/DataEraITAssociation/docs/Docusaurus/Markdown.md

 In our first page, we create a file with extension ".md" which means you can edit and format its content with [Markdown langugae](https://daringfireball.net/projects/markdown/).
 Personaly, I like the cheetsheet from https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet .
 You may find more details in both link.

-Now let the fun start!
+Now let the fun starts!

 ## Add a few headers